Skip to main content

 Step 3: Eligibility Determination (Day 66-68)

-The IEP team meets to determine if your child qualifies for special education under one or more of Virginia's 13 IDEA disability categories:
+Next, the IEP team meets to decide whether your child qualifies under one or more of Virginia's 13 IDEA disability categories:

 1. Autism